 Are there any foods I should eat less of?

-There is some evidence proved that eating lots of certain foods can be harmful to men with prostate cancer.
+There is some evidence that proved that eating lots of certain foods can be harmful to men with prostate cancer.
 We describe something like this below.
 You do not need to completely eliminate any of these foods from your diet.
 We need more research to fully understand their effects on prostate cancer but you can still eat most of them in moderation as part of a healthy, balanced diet.

 Dairy Foods and Calcium:

-Dairy foods contain high in calcium.
+Dairy foods contain high calcium.
 Calcium is always important for strong bones and your body healthy, so you need some calcium in your daily diet – 700mg a day or if you are on hormone therapy you should take 1200-1500 mg a day.

 Simple amounts of calcium and dairy foods will not increase any risk of your advanced prostate cancer diet.
 However, some research suggests that eating plenty of calcium can increase the risk of spreading prostate cancer.
 No link was found to others, but the amount of milk in a day is about 1.6 liters – avoiding more than 2000 mg of calcium may be an idea.